-The MDes Industrial Design programme is for graduates or professionals with design or engineering backgrounds, who want to broaden and deepen their design and design research thinking.
-You will develop an appreciation for and practice transdisciplinary approaches towards design solutions, including products, interactions, systems, and services.
-Options are available for part-time study for working professionals.
+The MDes Industrial Design programme is for graduates or professionals with design or engineering backgrounds, who want to deepen their design and design research thinking.
+You will develop an appreciation for – and practice transdisciplinary approaches towards – design solutions, including products, interactions, systems and services.

 Why Should I Study Industrial Design At XJTLU?

 Benefit from the Department of Industrial Design's strong links with international institutions and companies, giving you opportunities for internships, networking events and industry site visits;

 Enjoy a diverse programme with a wide range of design specialities and representations, depending on your interests and career ambitions;

 Take advantage of opportunities to visit the University of Liverpool's Liverpool and London campuses;

 Earn a University of Liverpool degree that is recognised by the Chinese Ministry of Education.

 By the time you graduate from the MDes Industrial Design, you will have: